Mojave MNP Trails

 At 2.5 miles, the road crosses through the mouth of a brief canyon between ridges on the south side of the peak.
 Here the trail becomes a bit tricky to follow.
 Referring to this section as a trail actually broadens the definition considerably.
 Stay observant and follow the footpath as it crosses from the right side of the canyon to the left.
 Pass through a stretch of high grasses and get a clear sense of how infrequently hikers visit Silver Peak.

-A quarter-mile further, the trail comes back to center and begins a more serious ascent.
+A quarter-mile farther, the trail comes back to center and begins a more serious ascent.
 1500 feet remain to be climbed over the next 1.8 miles.
 Follow the cairns leading up a steep slope below the summit.
 Above, the line of the road can be seen crossing the mountain toward the east.
 March up the gravel slope and turn right, continuing up the road.

 Silver Peak Trail Granite Mountains Mojave